Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster

 Throughout our work, we have assumed a static background, i.e., the parameters $n_0,r_0,g_{\mathrm{rot}}$, which represent the configuration of the cloud, remain unchanged.
-However, the size of the core varies continuously with time \citep{Yoshida_08}, and so does the core density.
-As the cloud undergoes collapse, the rotation of the gas also evolves with time.
-To investigate the effect of these phenomena as a first approximation in our semi-analytical model, we show the influences of varying these parameters in Fig. \ref{fig:vary}.
+However, in reality, the size, density, temperature etc of the core varies continuously with time \citep{Yoshida_08}.
+Because our model does not have this effect built-in, we vary the above parameters one by one in order to have an estimate of the impact on the final results.
+Moreover, as the cloud undergoes collapse, the rotation of the gas also evolves with time.

 The top panel shows that the total mass of all the protostars within a comparatively denser cloud increases rapidly at the initial stages of evolution.
 Interestingly, the trend reverses at a later stage $t\approx3-4$ kyr.
 This is due to the fact that the radiation pressure starts impacting the mass accretion process at this epoch \citep[shown in earlier studies, see e.g.,][]{Stacy+12,Latif_2022}.
 This happens because the Eddington limit is reached at an earlier time when the core is more dense.
 This also implies the formation of higher mass protostars in a cloud corresponding to lower central density.